Table of Contents

 All RAM packages are delivered to RS Package Receipt Room, LM-12A Preclinical Science Building.
 Upon receipt, the contents of a package are compared to the originally approved order.
 After inspection and survey, the researcher is notified of its arrival.

-If a RAM package is delivered after hours, weekends, holidays, or when GU is closed, the courier is directed to use the emergency call down phone which indicates to the Department of Public Safety (DPS) Communications Officer (CO) that the package is for "Radiation Safety."
-In these situations, the procedure for the DPS Officers is as follows:
+If a RAM package is delivered after hours, weekends, holidays, or when GU is closed, the courier is directed to use the emergency call down phone, which connects directly to Campus Police [GUPD Communications Officer (CO)], for notification that the package is for "Radiation Safety."
+In these situations, the procedure for the GUPD Officers is as follows:

 - The CO must contact the RSOS and inform him/her of the package delivery.